vanbumi/conference-app/README.md

 ### Part 2

-Create new folder: screens
+* Create new folder: screens
-Create new file: EventDetails.js
+* Create new file: EventDetails.js
-Copy all from App.js to EventDetails.js
+* Copy all from App.js to EventDetails.js
-Import EventDetails in App.js
+* Import EventDetails in App.js
-Create new file screens/Schedule.js
+* Create new file screens/Schedule.js
+* Add Image to Schedule.js

+### Part 3

+#### Toggle Button

+vpart 2 basic list, 16:00

+* Create new folder: components

+*